Spotting Repeat Fraudsters (Device Fingerprinting)

 Choosing a Vendor

-The right vendor depends on your biggest problem, not the longest feature list.
+The right vendor matches your biggest problem.
+Not the longest feature list.

 | If Your Primary Problem Is... | Look At |